-Symposium: Brisbane@War: Australia, USA, Netherlands, and UK 30–31 August 2025 – Bus Tour Brisbane WWII sites – Civic Reception Lord Mayor
+Symposium: Allied co-operation in Brisbane during WWII: Australia, USA, Netherlands, UK – 30–31 August 2025 – Bus Tour Brisbane WWII sites – Civic Reception Lord Mayor

-We are actively seeking sponsorship to help support keynote speakers, hospitality, and digital outreach.
-This is a unique opportunity to be part of a historic international commemoration that highlights Brisbane’s critical role during WWII.
-Your support—large or small—would be most welcome.
+We are also seeking sponsors to support keynote speakers, hospitality, and digital engagement.
+This is a rare chance to help highlight Brisbane’s overlooked but vital role in Allied operations during WWII.

 For inquiries about participation, nominations, or sponsorship, please contact the conference convener Dr Nonja Peters nonja.peters@curtin.edu.au.